wsor4035/dev.luanti.org/content/for-engine-devs/releasing-luanti.md

 - **Fedora** and others: should automatically show up [here](https://release-monitoring.org/project/1978/), but can be flagged manually
 - **F-Droid**: has volunteer maintainers, if nobody notices consider opening an issue [here](https://gitlab.com/fdroid/fdroiddata/-/issues)
 - **Snap**: open an issue (or contribute) [here](https://github.com/snapcrafters/minetest)
-- **Flatpak**: open an issue (or contribute) [here](https://github.com/flathub/net.minetest.Minetest)
 - **Gentoo**: has [own version tracking](https://packages.gentoo.org/packages/games-engines/minetest), no need to contact

-You can find out how quick various distro are to adopt new versions by visiting [Repology](https://repology.org/project/luanti/history)
+You can find out how quick various distros are to adopt new versions by visiting [Repology](https://repology.org/project/luanti/history)
 (older history under the [`minetest` name](https://repology.org/project/minetest/history)).

 ### ContentDB